Part 1 - Pickering Brook Townsite

 The WAPC’s Perth and Peel@3.5million plans for a population of 3.5 million by 2050.
 The North-East Sub-regional Planning Framework identified several sites as Planning Investigation Areas (PIAs), including 90ha of land adjacent to the existing Pickering Brook townsite.

-The Project Working Group and Taskforce will investigate the key considerations for the Pickering Brook PIA and assess whether any change in land use is appropriate.
+The Project Working Group and Taskforce has investigated the key considerations for the Pickering Brook PIA and assessed whether any change in land use is appropriate.
+See the Part 1 Report for more information.

 Key considerations include: